github/opensource.guide/_articles/how-to-contribute.md

 > [28% of casual contributions](https://www.igor.pro.br/publica/papers/saner2016.pdf) to open source are documentation, such as a typo fix, reformatting, or writing a translation.

+If you're looking for existing issues you can fix, every open source project has a `/contribute` page that highlights beginner-friendly issues you can start out with.
+Navigate to the main page of the repository on GitHub, and add `/contribute` at the end of the URL (for example `https://github.com/facebook/react/contribute`).

 You can also use one of the following resources to help you discover and contribute to new projects:

 * [GitHub Explore](https://github.com/explore/)